tara-khant/user-management-frontend/README.md

 - React Query or Context API is used for global state management.
 - Axios is configured to handle API requests to the Platzi API.
 - The app is fully responsive and mobile-friendly.

+# Environment Variables

+Create a `.env` file in the root of the project and add the following:
+  REACT_APP_API_URL=https://api.escuelajs.co/api/v1